lmarzen/esp32-weather-epd/README.md

 </p>

 I made a small stand for mine by hollowing out a piece of wood on the bottom.
 On the back I used a short USB extension cable so that I could charge the battery without needing to remove the components from the stand.
 I also wired a small reset button, so that I can refresh the display manually.
 Additionally, I 3d printed a cover for the bottom which is held on by magnets.
-The E-paper screen is actually so thin that I used a thin piece of acrylic to support it.
+The E-paper screen is very thin so I decided to use a thin piece of acrylic to support it.

 There are configuration options for everything from location, time/date formats, units, and language to air quality index scale and hourly outlook graph bounds.